-Drum Corps International and WeScanFiles.com are currently working together to scan and catalogue some 50 years and 750,000 plus images.
+Drum Corps International and WeScanFiles.com are currently working together to scan and catalog some 50 years and 750,000 plus images.
 These images come from a variety of sources.
 From black and white photos to large format photo negatives.
 WeScanFiles.com can scan it all.
-Our new scanning techniques coupled with years of experience have yielded a New Super High Resolution image that allows the end user to reprint in very large formats.
+Our new scanning techniques coupled with years of experience have yielded a New Super High-Resolution image that allows the end-user to reprint in very large formats.

 Here are some scanning tips and to explain the basics for photos and documents.
 It is about the digital images, the basics to help you get the most from your scanner.

 When folks get started they often want to scan a photo at the greatest possible resolution.
 We’ll explain why that’s the wrong answer, with tips about how to choose a more appropriate answer.
 That and many other scanning basics are covered here, and it’s intended to be a fast jump start to aid newcomers to graphics and scanning.
 Scanners are easy and fun and very useful, and there’s lots of artistic creativity possible too.
 There will be a little scanning technique to learn, but when you’ve seen it once, it’s rather simple.

 Image File Formats – JPG, TIF, PNG, GIF

 which to use?

 The most common image file formats, the most important for cameras, printing, scanning, and internet use, are JPG, TIF, PNG, and GIF.